Swedish code for corporate governance

 The Board of Directors shall consist of not less than three and a maximum of six directors.
-Since the 2019 Annual General Meeting the Board of Directors has had four members.
-At the 2019 Annual General Meeting Petter Stillström, Vilhelm Schottenius, Blenda Lagerkvist and Johan Larsson were re-elected.
+Since the 2021 Annual General Meeting the Board of Directors has had five members.
+At the 2021 Annual General Meeting Petter Stillström, Vilhelm Schottenius, Blenda Lagerkvist and Johan Larsson were re-elected.
+Henrik Lange was elected as new director.
 All directors with the exception of Petter Stillström are independent relative to the Company and its major owners.
 Petter Stillström is the CEO and a major owner of AB Traction.

 Tasks of the board of directors